 Caramelised Onion Gravy

 The onion gravy is made by sweating onions very slowly in a little cooking oil until they caramelise and release their sweetness.
-They are then turned into a gravy by the addition of stock thickened with a little flour.
+They are then turned into gravy by the addition of stock thickened with a little flour.

 How to make Toad in the Hole

-You will need a baking dish large enough to hold your sausages in a single layer, but deep enough to take the batter mixture.
-I use a metal baking dish that I picked up at Poundland – I find metal is much better than ceramic because of the way it holds and conducts the heat.
+You will need a baking dish large enough to hold your sausages in a single layer, but deep enough to take the batter mixture.Β I use a metal baking dish that I picked up at Poundland - I find metal is much better than ceramic because of the way it holds and conducts the heat.
 You need a dish that will get really hot in the oven.
 Also, make sure your dish is deep enough to hold the Yorkshire pudding as it rises.
-You don’t want to be scraping over-flowed batter off the bottom of your oven.
+You don't want to be scraping over-flowed batter off the bottom of your oven.

 Start by making the batter